nkrusch/recontext/readme.txt

 ② Launch the container.

-    docker run --rm -v "$(pwd)/results:/rectx/results" -it rectx:latest
+    docker run --rm -v "$(pwd)/rdoc:/rectx/results" -it rectx:latest

-The command mounts a shared directory (results) on the host.
-This way, the results of all experiments run inside the container will be visible on the host and will persist after container exit.
+The command mounts a shared directory (rdoc) on the host.
+This way, the results of all experiments run inside the container will be immediately visible on the host and persist after container exit.

 Source Code Organization